awsdocs/aws-config-developer-guide/doc_source/cpack-prerequisites.md

 ```

 **Note**
-The statement ID should start with `awsconfigconforms`\.
+When deploying conformance packs to an organization, the name of the delivery Amazon S3 bucket should start with `awsconfigconforms`\.